How Does Click Forensics Work?

 Blocking IPs is a huge time sink if you want to do it manually.
 But it’s still a good tool for combating click fraud.

-Click forensics isn’t nearly as cool or interesting as it sounds.
+If at this point you still think Click forensics isn’t that "cool".
 Still, it’s something that needs to be done.

 So why don’t you let ClickGUARD do it for you?